superbitcoin/superbitcoin-doc/README.md

-# SBTC-Logo
+# SuperBitcoin document
-superbitcoin logo and the modified on superbitcoin signature
+This is the document of SuperBitcoin